ernvk23/wg-lite-hop/README.md

 > **Warning: This is a destructive operation.** This script will permanently remove all components of the `wg-lite-hop` stack, including:
 > *   All Docker containers, images, and associated data (WireGuard client configurations, AdGuard Home settings).
 > *   Firewall rules opened during setup.
+> *   The system UDP buffer size configuration for optimal performance.
 > *   The project directory and all its configuration files.
 > *   Any automated maintenance setup (cron jobs and sudoers rules).
 >